praekeltfoundation/ways-of-working/docs/tech/https.md

 ### Transport Layer Security (TLS) compatibility

-The load balancer is currently only configured to support recent versions of Transport Layer Security (TLS), namely TLS 1.1 and 1.2.
-TLS 1.0 support is currently disabled.
+The load balancer is currently only configured to support some versions of Transport Layer Security (TLS), namely TLS 1.0, 1.1 and 1.2.

-A number of older browsers on older platforms do not support TLS 1.1/1.2.
+Some older browsers (Internet Explorer 6 or below) do not support our configuration.
 Once again, [Wikipedia has a nice table detailing compatibility](https://en.wikipedia.org/wiki/Transport_Layer_Security#Web_browsers).

-The native/built-in browsers on the following mobile devices do not support TLS 1.1/1.2 (although it is possible, and in many cases likely, that users will have installed browsers that do support TLS 1.1/1.2):

-- Android 4.4 "KitKat" and earlier
-- iOS 4 and earlier

-Additionally, there is poor support for TLS 1.1/1.2 in Internet Explorer versions 10 and earlier, although this depends on the underlying version of Windows.

-Note that we are able to switch on TLS 1.0 support if needed.
-It being disabled is simply the default setting for the software we use and it's generally a good idea from a security standpoint to only support the latest TLS versions.
+It's generally a good idea from a security standpoint to only support the latest TLS versions.
 We will never support technologies older than TLS 1.0 such as SSL 3.0.
+We may have to disable the older versions of TLS that we support as new vulnerabilities are found.

 ## Enabling HTTPS on Mesos clusters